Electron microscopy turned cold – The Nobel Prize winners (Chemistry)

 The Nobel Prize for Cryo-EM – electron microscopy at very low temperatures

-Now, the first electron microscopes were built in the 1930s already so why this year’s nobel prize?
+Now, the first electron microscopes were built in the 1930s already so why this year’s Nobel prize?
 The simple answer is that now we can routinely view proteins in all their atomic detail using electron microscopy and the laureates were major driving forces in making this possible.
 So what exactly did they do?
 And why did it take so long until we were able to observe proteins with electron microscopes?

 Henderson and his team helped to overcome the first problem, the damage done to the sample by the electron beam.
-They showed that cryogenic temperatures, meaning very, very low temperatures, can be used to limit damage to the sample and they solved the first high resolution protein structure of a protein called bacteriorhodopsin.
-Great progress, however the problem with freezing samples containing water is that ice crystals will be formed, which makes it basically impossible to image them using electrons (ice crystals diffract electrons strongly)
+They showed that cryogenic temperatures, meaning very, very low temperatures, can be used to limit damage to the sample and they solved the first high-resolution protein structure of a protein called bacteriorhodopsin.
+Great progress, however, the problem with freezing samples containing water is that ice crystals will be formed, which makes it basically impossible to image them using electrons (ice crystals diffract electrons strongly)

 Dubochet and his co-workers did something remarkable to overcome this problem, they developed a method to freeze water without it forming ice crystals.
 It’s a process called vitrification.
-It relies on rapid freezing at very low temperature.
+It relies on rapid freezing at a very low temperature.
 The sample is literally plunged into liquid ethane, a compound that can cool things very rapidly.
-The ethane has a temperature of -190 degrees Celsius and the sample has to be kept at very low temperature all the way through the imaging process to conserve the vitrified state.
+The ethane has a temperature of -190 degrees Celsius and the sample has to be kept at a very low temperature all the way through the imaging process to conserve the vitrified state.